Scarlet-t/funny-reddit-comment-api/README.md

 # ⋆｡°✩ reddit-user-comment-api ✩°｡⋆

-Ever needed to ~~cyberstalk someone at 3am~~ dig through someone's reddit comments, then tear at the lack of search options?
+Ever needed to ~~cyberstalk someone at 3am~~ dig through someone's reddit comments, then proceed to tear up at the lack of search options?
 I bestow upon you *filters* and *search* and **power**.
 Not revolutionary in the slightest but nonetheless helpful (i hope?)

 Is it RESTful?
 kinda